 The most important thing to understand about New York IQ data is the distinction between New York City and New York State.
 These are two very different cognitive environments and conflating them produces serious misunderstanding.

 New York City โ particularly Manhattan โ functions as a global cognitive sorting mechanism.
 It attracts the highest-performing individuals from finance, law, medicine, technology, media, and academia from across the United States and internationally.
 The concentration of elite graduate degree holders in Manhattan is among the highest of any city in the world.
+Research into average IQ by country shows that urban migration effects โ where cognitively able individuals concentrate in cities โ are a globally consistent phenomenon, and New York City represents the most extreme version of this pattern in the United States.

 Upstate New York tells a very different story.
 Cities like Buffalo, Syracuse, Rochester, and Albany have experienced decades of deindustrialisation, population loss, and declining school quality.
 The cognitive and educational outcomes in these regions are substantially below the national average.